Top Pages

 Annotation: Tthe Children's Bureau (CB) is located within the United States Department of Health and Human Services' Administration for Children and Families, Administration on Children, Youth and Families (ACF).
 It is responsible for assisting states in the delivery of child welfare services - services designed to protect children and strengthen families.
 The agency provides grants to states, tribes and communities to operate a range of child welfare services including child protective services (child abuse and neglect) family preservation and support, foster care, adoption, and independent living.
 In addition, the agency makes major investments in staff training, technology and innovative programs.
 A variety of fact sheets, reports, and resource lists can be downloaded from the Web site.
 The bureau also publishes an electronic newsletter called the Children's Bureau Express.

-Keywords: Adoption, Child abuse, Child neglect, Child welfare, Domestic violence, Electronic publications, Family violence, Foster care, Injury prevention
+Keywords: Child welfare, Adoption, Child abuse, Child neglect, Domestic violence, Electronic publications, Family violence, Foster care, Injury prevention

-U.S. Office of Child Abuse and Neglect
+U.S. Office on Child Abuse and Neglect

 Keywords: Child abuse, Child neglect, Family violence, Injury prevention